jacobtread/OpenMojave/README.md

   - .bsa packed asset format can be loaded by the engine and the resources within can be used
 - [x] Font loading and rendering
   - The .fnt bitmap fonts for the game can be loaded and used in the UI
+- [x] Basic parsing of .esm / .esp file format (records and group parsing, but still working on parsing individual structures)

 ## Whats not done